m41kdev3lops/blogxer/README.md

 5. Delete posts
 6. Delete categories with their posts
 7. update their information
-8. Logout of his account
+8. Logout of their account

 -- Guests can:
 1. View posts